naj1024/pyspectrum/README.md

 Should be similar to the linux install, but

 * No support for hid control of funcube, we can stream samples but not control the device.
-* No support for sdr, as we don't have SoapySDR support - don't know how to install on windows.
+* No support for sdrplay, as we don't have SoapySDR support - don't know how to install on windows.

 ## Installation - linux